 Our Policies and Processes

-Cinven has a number of policies in place to mitigate the risk of modern slavery across its business including an Employee Code of Conduct, an Equality Policy, an Inclusion and Diversity Policy, and a Whistleblowing Policy, all of which apply to staff globally and are periodically communicated within Cinven and are all available on the firm’s intranet.
+Cinven has a number of policies in place to mitigate the risk of modern slavery across its business including an Employee Code of Conduct, an Equality Policy and a Whistleblowing Policy, all of which apply to staff globally and are periodically communicated within Cinven and are all available on the firm’s intranet.
 The objectives of these policies are supported by the fostering of a speak-up culture within Cinven which is championed by senior leadership and outlined in firm-wide communications.

 Supply Chain Management and Responsible Procurement